PhilClarkPhD/sleep/README.md

 3. Click on the EEG graph and click the letf and right arrow keys to move through the data
 4. In the model tab, click `predict` to automatically score the data
 5. In the home tab, look through the data - press W,E,R,T to change the scores manually!
-6. Click `save scores` to save your scores and `clear scores` to erase the current set of scores
+6. Click `save scores` to save your scores and `clear scores` to erase them

 ## *In this repo...*
 * **Mora.py:** This file contains the PyQT code for running the application, including all plots, buttons, etc. See the walkthrough video above!